Table of Contents

 Q2.
 Is the job application a formal letter?

-Answer- When you begin writing your job application letter, keep in mind that it is not something casual.
+Answer – When you begin writing your job application letter, remember that it is not casual.
 It must be a conversational yet formal letter.

 Q3.
 What are the three types of letters?